got overtime?

 (a) Except as provided in subdivision (b), an employee in the computer software field shall be exempt from the requirement that an overtime rate of compensation be paid pursuant to Section 510 if all of the following apply:

-(1) The employee is primarily engaged in work that is intellectual or creative and that requires the exercise of discretion and independent judgment, and the employee is primarily engaged in duties that consist of one or more of the following:
+(1) The employee is primarily engaged in work that is intellectual or creative and that requires the exercise of discretion and independent judgment.

 (A) The application of systems analysis techniques and procedures, including consulting with users, to determine hardware, software, or system functional specifications.

-(B) The design, development, documentation, analysis, creation, testing, or modification of computer systems or programs, including prototypes, based on and related to, user or system design specifications.
+(B) The design, development, documentation, analysis, creation, testing, or modification of computer systems or programs, including prototypes, based on and related to user or system design specifications.

 (C) The documentation, testing, creation, or modification of computer programs related to the design of software or hardware for computer operating systems.